crate/crate-python/docs/by-example/sqlalchemy/advanced-querying.rst

     ...     .all()
     [('Arthur Dent',)]

-To get the relevance of a matching row, an internal system column ``_score`` can be selected.
+To get the relevance of a matching row, you can select the ``_score`` system column.
 It is a numeric value which is relative to the other rows.
 The higher the score value, the more relevant the row.

 In most cases, ``_score`` is not part of the SQLAlchemy table definition,